htanjore/Differential-Expression-Analysis-RNASeq/README.md

 2.Deseq2 from Bioconductor was used for this analysis.

-3.The other codes include
+3.Also included in the code

-    a.pathview to generate specific pathways based on DE genes. b.Generate Rank file for Downstream analysis using Gene Set Enrichment Analysis.
+    a.Pathview to generate specific pathways based on DE genes. b.Generate Rank file for Downstream analysis using Gene Set Enrichment Analysis(GSEA). c.Visualizations of Enriched Pathways.
-    c.
-Visualizations of Pathways.